 The WLAAIR Act radically alters the law in relation to time limits.
 It introduces two new concepts: a “discoverable” date and a “long stop limitation period”.
 A “discoverable” date is the first day it is known or should have been known, that death or personal injury has occurred and that it was caused by the fault of the defendant and the injury was sufficiently serious to justify the bringing of an action (s 27F).
 A “long stop limitation period” means the period of 12 years from the date of the act or omission causing death or personal injury (s 27A).

 For adults the limitation period is three years from the discoverable date, or the long stop limitation period, whichever first occurs (s 27D).

-For persons under a disability, including minors (i.e. persons under 18 years of age), the limitation period is six years from the date of discoverability, or the long stop limitation period, whichever first occurs (s 27E).
+For disabled persons and minors (i.e. persons under 18 years of age), the limitation period is six years from the date of discoverability, or the long stop limitation period, whichever first occurs (s 27E).